expertsconstitutiondemocracy

 Expert consensus does not automatically produce public resistance.
 In a propaganda-saturated environment, expertise itself can be delegitimized as "enemy-controlled."
 That is part of the convergence thesis: information warfare reduces the capacity of expert warning to mobilize action.

-But expert consensus matters as a diagnostic tool.
+Expert consensus matters as a diagnostic tool.
 It signals that, by professional standards, the system is no longer behaving like a normal contested democracy.
 It is behaving like a system entering the consolidation phase of backsliding.

 This is the eighteenth article in a series examining democratic decline.
 The next article examines the Orbán template—how democratic forms can remain while institutions are captured—and why comparative research suggests the United States is following an accelerated version of that model.